OpenBB-finance/OpenBB/website/content/platform/contributing/contributor-guidelines/quality_assurance.md

 ---
 title: Quality Assurance
 sidebar_position: 2
-description: Learn about the OpenBB Platform, an open-source solution built by the community.
-Understand its use via Python interface and REST API, and acquaint yourself with how to build a custom extension or contribute directly to the platform
+description: This section provides an in-depth look at the Quality Assurance (QA) process in the OpenBB Platform.
+It covers the use of QA tools for testing extensions, creation of unit and integration tests, and the importance of maintaining a short import time for the package.
 keywords:
-- OpenBB Platform
+- OpenBB QA process
-- Open source
-- Python interface
-- REST API
-- Data integration
+- Unit and integration tests
-- Data standardization
-- OpenBB extensions
-- openbb-core
-- Python package
-- High-Level Architecture
+- QA tools
-- Custom extension
+- Extension testing
-- Contribution
+- Import time optimization
 ---

 import HeadTitle from '@site/src/components/General/HeadTitle.tsx';